FindArticles FindArticles

 Table of Contents

-• ArkPro Ultra: new LED, higher output, tougher shell
+• ArkPro Ultra: fresh LED, more output, harder shell

 • Pricing and availability

-In demonstrations, the flood beam was notably smooth and free of distracting hotspots, while the spot mode pushed out to an estimated 200 meters—solid performance in the compact class when measured by the ANSI/PLATO FL 1 beam‑distance method.
-The UV wavelength is tuned for practical inspection work, helping reveal stains, resin cure trace, or counterfeit detection better than the more common 395nm LEDs found in budget lights.
+On demo, the flood beam was smooth and uniform, lacking bothersome hotspots, and the spot mode reached out to an estimated 200 meters, good performance for a compact using the ANSI/PLATO FL 1 beam‑distance technique.
+The UV wavelength is optimized for excellent inspection results even in a low-dimishing state, making stains, resin cure trace, and couterfied detection noticeable – better than popular 395nm LED lights in budget range.

-The laser is rated at ≤5mW, falling into Class 3R territory under IEC and FDA guidelines.
-Notably, it can run concurrently with flood, spot, or UV—useful for pointing out hazards while simultaneously lighting the area.
+The laser outputs ≤5mW, and it falls into Class 3R according to IEC and FDA standards.
+Tellingly, it can be used in parallel with flood, spot, or even UV— great for highlighting hazards while illuminating at the same time.

-ArkPro Ultra: new LED, higher output, tougher shell
+ArkPro Ultra: fresh LED, more output, harder shell

-The flagship ArkPro Ultra debuts Olight’s self‑developed EIP 1 LED, engineered for a neutral, consistent tint across brightness levels.
-Olight cites a Duv below 0.006, which indicates minimal green shift from the blackbody locus in the CIE 1931 color space—welcome news to users who care about clean, natural‑looking light.
+The flagship ArkPro Ultra introduces Olight’s self‑developed EIP 1 LED, which guarantees a neutral and stable tint, even at varying brightness levels.
+Olight refers to a Duv of below 0.006, suggesting very little green shift in the blackbody locus in the CIE 1931 colour space—good news for directioners who prefer clean, neutral‑looking light.

-Despite the upgrades, the form stays pocket‑friendly.
-The Ultra comes in at around 115g, while the standard ArkPro is roughly 120g, keeping the flat profile viable for front‑pocket carry or clip‑in bag compartments.
+Pocket‑friendly, too — despite the upgrades.
+The Ultra is about 115g, and the standard ArkPro is about 120g, so the flat profile still works for front‑pocket carry, or clip‑in bag sections.

-With an IPX7 rating, the lights are designed to survive immersion in up to 1 meter of water for 30 minutes, a standard benchmark for serious EDC gear.
-That level of sealing, combined with an aluminum chassis and protected controls, positions the ArkPro family for field techs, first responders, and DIYers who abuse their tools.
+The lights are built to survive immersion in up to 1 meter of water for 30 minutes—they have an IPX7 rating, a standard benchmark for the kind of serious EDC gear that can handle itself in less-than-ideal conditions.
+That degree of sealing, along with an aluminum chassis and protected controls, places the ArkPro family in the hands of field techs, first responders, and DIYers that can’t leave their stuff alone.”

-On the safety front, Class 3R lasers are limited to ≤5mW and should never be directed near eyes.
-The benefit is visibility—green wavelengths are perceived more brightly by the human eye, making the pointer more effective in daylight alignment or long‑distance signaling than red equivalents, according to laser safety literature from IEC 60825‑1 and FDA CDRH guidance.
+From a safety perspective, Class 3R lasers are capped at ≤5mW and should not be directed at or allow to re flect into the eyes.
+The advantage is that green wavelengths are seen more easily by the eye of a human observer, which makes the pointer more effective than red ones for use during day‑light alignment, and are less likely to cause time‑averaged retinal damage according to laser safety literature as IEC 60825‑1 laser safety Standard and FDA CDRH guidance.

-The ArkPro series straddles worklight and EDC roles.
-Flood mode covers close‑quarters tasks like wiring or engine bays; the spot mode handles outdoor navigation; UV supports inspection; and the laser aids instruction and alignment.
-It’s a rare all‑in‑one approach—most compact rivals from brands like Fenix and Nitecore focus on raw lumens or throw, but seldom integrate 365nm UV and a pointer without bulky attachments.
+The ArkPro range bridges the gap between worklight and everyday carry. flood mode for close‑quarters tasks such as wiring or engine bays; spot mode for outdoor navigation; UV for inspection; and laser for instruction and alignment.
+That’s a much more all‑in‑one approach; the main competition cropping up from the likes of Fenix and Nitecore are mostly dedicated to raw lumens or throw, not to mention they generally don’t include 365nm UV or a pointer without a full and bulky attachment.

 Pricing and availability

-The ArkPro Lite is listed at $79.99, the standard ArkPro at $99.99 (with special color editions at $109.99), and the ArkPro Ultra at $129.99.
-A worldwide rollout is planned, positioning the lineup as a premium but attainable option for users who want more than a single‑mode torch in their pocket.
+The ArkPro Lite costs $79.99, the regular ArkPro $99.99 (color editions: $109.99) and the ArkPro Ultra $129.99.
+And there are plans for a global rollout, which will place the lineup as a premium, but attainable, next-best thing for users who want more than a single‑mode torch in their pocket.

-Bottom line: Olight’s ArkPro family pushes beyond “just bright” by combining nuanced beam control, safety‑minded laser integration, and a tint‑focused flagship LED.
-For users who juggle inspection, navigation, and task lighting, this is a thoughtfully engineered, one‑tool solution.
+Bottom line: The ArkPro family from Olight steps beyond “just bright” with nuanced beam control, safety-focused laser integration, and a flagship tint-focused LED.

 Latest News